Chronic inflammatory diseases are increasing v.a...is steadily gaining in importance in the Western world:

 Omega 3 fatty acids…

-• provide only the “good” eicosanoids and inhibit the formation of “bad” eicosanoids from arachidonic acid
+- They only supply the "good" eicosanoids and inhibit the formation of "bad" eicosanoids from arachidonic acid.

 Omega 6 fatty acids

-When large amounts of "good" omega-6 fatty acids (linoleic/linolenic acid) are present, increased amounts of inflammatory arachidonic acid can be formed!
+When larger amounts of "good" omega-6 fatty acids (linoleic/linolenic acid) are present, increased amounts of pro-inflammatory arachidonic acid can be produced!
 Therefore, the ratio of omega-6 to omega-3 is important.

-Interesting: In the Stone Age, the ratio of Omega 6 to Omega 3 was at 4:1.
-Due to livestock farming, fattening, and agriculture, the ratio has continued to deteriorate to the detriment of omega-3 fatty acids and is now around 20:1 in Western societies (the German Society for Genetic Infection (DGE) recommends a ratio of 5:1)!
+Interestingly, in the Stone Age the ratio of Omega 6 to Omega 3 was at 4:1.
+Due to livestock farming, fattening, and agriculture, the ratio has worsened to the detriment of omega-3 fatty acids and is now around 20:1 in Western societies (the German Nutrition Society (DGE) recommends a ratio of 5:1)!